 Another garden-worthy perennial sunflower with a more manageable height is Helianthus ‘Capenoch Star’.
 It bears beautiful single flowers of rich gold from September to October atop 4- to 5-foot plants.
 Though a hybrid, this variety can self-sow, so expect some seedlings.
 It looks great planted alongside blue-hued grasses, like ‘Heavy Metal’ switch grass.

 Many sunflower species are a little wild for the garden and best planted in urban meadows, roadsides or pollinator strips.
 The airy purple disk sunflower (Helianthus atrorubens) and super tall giant sunflower (Helianthus giganteus) fall into this category.

 Most sunflowers are meadow plants adapted to bright sunlight.
 Their soil needs vary from plant to plant, but most grow best in load with average to good drainage.
 The addition of some rich Fafard Premium Natural & Organic Compost Blend upon planting will help ensure plants get a good head start.
 High organic matter is especially important for Jerusalem artichoke yields.

-Sunflower blooms attract a wide variety of insects including many bees, Syrphid flies, beetles, butterflies and other insects.
-The seeds are eaten by many bird species, such as mourning doves, eastern goldfinches, chickadees, and nutthatches as well as rodents.
+Sunflower blooms attract a wide variety of insects including many bees, Syrphid flies, beetles, butterflies, and other insects.
+The seeds are eaten by many bird species, such as mourning doves, eastern goldfinches, chickadees, and nuthatches as well as rodents.
 Whitetail deer are even known to browse the foliage.